pauldubois777/VendingMachineKataA2/README.md

 * Method to return a monetary value from the bank.
 This removes the appropriate coins from the bank balance, and send them to the Return object.
 * Method to add coins to the bank.
 Increases the Balance array of coins appropriately.

-### Return object - Represents the coin return area
+### Coin Return object - Represents the coin return area
 * Balance - Array of coins with qty of each coin in the return area
 * Method to increase coins gets an array of coins with qty of each coin
 * Method to remove all sets balance array to empty